dimfeld/website/posts/svelte_query_mutations.md

 :::

-With all this in place, it's relatively simple to create a mutation with optimistic updates.
+With all this in place, it's relatively simple to create a mutation with optimistic updates for all the relevant queries.

 ```typescript
 export function updateTodoMutation() {